Information for Cannabis and Cannabinoid Retail

 Local government registration is required to ensure the location of your business meets Zoning requirements, including distances from certain properties.
 Local governments may limit the number of licensed cannabis retailers to no fewer than one registration for every 12,500 residents.
 There will be no limit or cap on the number of Cannabis and Cannabinoid retail businesses licenses within the City of Saint Paul at this time.

-For State Statutes 342 and for amendments of the chapter for Cannabis and Cannabinoid products, can be found by following these links Ch.342 MN Statutes & for amendments Chapter 121 - MN Laws.
+For State Statute 342 and amendments of the chapter for Cannabis and Cannabinoid products refer to Ch.342 MN for Statutes & Chapter 121 - MN Laws for amendments.

 Cannabis Seed